sigcsets/sigcse2016/authors/final_submission.md

     **Panels & Special Sessions** - The publisher's page [publisher's web page for panels and special sessions](http://www.sheridanprinting.com/typedept/sigcse2.htm#insertCopyright) provides instructions on how to add the appropriate notice for panels and special sessions.

-    **Workshops, Posters, Birds of a Feather** - The publisher's page [publisher's web page for workshops, posters, and birds of a feather](http://www.sheridanprinting.com/typedept/sigcse3.htm#insertCopyright) provides instructions on how to add the appropriate notice for these submissions.
+    **Workshops, Posters, Birds of a Feather, Demos and Lightning Talks** - The publisher's page [for these submissions](http://www.sheridanprinting.com/typedept/sigcse3.htm#insertCopyright) provides instructions on how to add the appropriate notice for these submissions.

 ## Submission of Final Copy